I have lived in Germany and enjoy giving advice on living in that country.

 Expatriating is never an easy decision to make - no matter how you try to paint it.
-You have to pack, sell your things, move, pay, learn a language, find somewhere to live, find a job, make new friends, leave loved ones behind.
-They say when you move abroad you go through the grief cycle all over again.
-The initial honeymoon stage - culture shock - acceptance (and everything in-between, including immobilisation and depression).
+You have to pack, sell your things, move, pay, learn a language, find somewhere to live, find a job, make new friends, and leave loved ones behind.
+They say that when you move abroad, you go through the grief cycle all over again.
+You'll have to go through the culture shock.
 Then apparently, when you return to your home country, you start the cycle again.
 So why would anyone do this?

 Thus from the very beginning, the Germans are better equipped to comprehend English.
-Although they enjoy showing off their linguistic skills they kind of resent it simultaneously.
-Foreigners in Germany will often boldly be told, 'Speak German - you're in Germany!'.
+Although they enjoy showing off their linguistic skills, they kind of resent it simultaneously.
+Foreigners in Germany will often boldly be told, 'Speak German - you're in Germany!'
 Whilst German isn't as difficult a language to learn as they might like you to believe (German is one of the closest languages to the English language), it does take time and effort to learn the endless grammar structures.
-Even when you make an effort to try and adapt, to integrate and respect their country - I've often encountered Germans who deliberately speak fast so you can't understand them.
 And if you make a mistake, it's likely they'll let you know about it.
 There is definitely a sense of unfriendly pride here that made me even more desperate for the self-depreciating wit of a Brit.

 2. Casual Racism and Discrimination

-Remember that time during the 90's when the UK had an influx of immigrants and for the first time ever there was a girl from Sri Lanka in my class called Tharanee Witchiwatcha and her skin wasn't white.
+I remember that time during the 90s when the UK had an influx of immigrants.
+For the first time ever, there was a girl from Sri Lanka in my class called Tharanee Witchiwatcha, and her skin wasn't white.
 Well since then, the UK has welcomed millions more from all backgrounds.
 That's why I love London.
 You can hear so many accents and see such a diverse group of people.
 Growing up this way, I am accustomed to foreigners.
 Germany struggles here.
-When I first moved over, It took me 6 days to meet a non-white person.
+When I first moved over, It took me six days to meet a non-white person.
 Coming from London, that was a crazy experience for me.
-Yet here, it seems to be the norm.
+Yet here it seems to be the norm.
 There is definitely a sense of white privilege here.
-Casual racism is very much an every day occurrence, especially directed towards the recent influx of Syrian refugees.
+Casual racism is very much an everyday occurrence, especially directed towards the recent influx of Syrian refugees.
 A lot of Germans believe Brexit was a direct result of Angela Merkel's decision to allow Syrian refugees into Germany.
 What they initially saw as a noble response to tragic events has now turned quite sour, as they realise the impact of this decision within their communities.
 I do not believe Germany will welcome Brits with open arms.

-Germany is definitely a few years behind in terms of modern society; in that women are expected to breastfeed and stay at home once children come along.
-Germany is a very family friendly country so it actually makes it easier for mothers to stay at home.
+Germany is definitely a few years behind in terms of modern society.
+Women are expected to breastfeed and stay at home once children come along.
+Germany is a very family-friendly country, so it actually makes it easier for mothers to stay at home.
 However, if you do decide to bottlefeed and work when your children are still small, you will be frowned upon.
 Finding a job is difficult here, they definitely employ their own before a foreigner.
 You have to give a photo with your CV and they can ask if you have children, how many you have and how old they are.
-I'm a university educated, white woman with 7 years of experience working for the NHS - I struggled to even get an assistant job role in Germany.
-This is apparently because in Germany - documents really matter more than experience.
+I'm a university educated white woman with seven years of experience working for the NHS.
+I struggled to even get an assistant job role in Germany.
+This is apparently because in Germany, documents really matter more than experience.
 You need to have the right qualification for the job and there is no room for deviation here.
-In the UK, this appears to be a bit more relaxed, so long as you have the relevant experience.
+In the UK, this appears to be a bit more relaxed so long as you have the relevant experience.
 Not so in Germany.

-Buying a house here is often left much later, often buying from your 50's onwards.
+Buying a house here is often left much later, often buying from your 50s onwards.
 Germans spend a lot of time saving.
 They often put down huge deposits on their homes to avoid a large mortgage.
 Being in debt is considered a faux pas here.
-So til then, they rent.
+So until then, they rent.
 Rent is affordable compared to the UK.
 But because everyone rents long term, properties are hard to come by.
 We were one of 350 applicants for one house in Munich.
-And even if you do find one - expect to buy your own kitchen.
+And even if you do find one, expect to buy your own kitchen.
 Germans take their kitchens with them when they move.
 Why?
 Just because.
 Landlords are also allowed to discriminate.
-If you're a foreigner with young children and a dog - forget about it.
+If you're a foreigner with young children and a dog, forget about it.

 3. Cultural Attitudes

 What I really missed when I moved to Germany was the British wit, sarcastic humour and people who actually smile at you.
-Germans for all their (perceived) faults are direct, honest people.
+Germans, for all their (perceived) faults, are direct and honest people.
 They say what they mean even if it hurts your feelings, which can come off as cold and detached.
 I often feel like I have to explain and validate my choices and decisions here.
-Because in Germany, people will only listen to you and respect your view if they can understand why.
+In Germany, people will only listen to you and respect your view if they can understand why.
 And they are vocal about getting that understanding.
 The UK culture is as such that we don't pry.
 We don't give opinions freely, unless we know the person really well.
 Germans are the exact opposite.
 They ask what would be considered rude or intrusive questions to try and gain understanding, even if they barely know you.
 They do this because they actually care.
-It took me a long time to realise this, as with Brit culture - this behaviour is just disrespectful and rude.
+It took me a long time to realise this, as with Brit culture, this behaviour is just disrespectful and rude.
 This alone has caused so many misunderstandings with the German folk.

 If you're able to get over all of this, Germany is a beautiful country.
 It is clean and they're very active overall.
 You must wear slippers indoors at all times, even at your friends house.
 You can ride your bike without fear of being run over.
 Recycling is basically a national sport.
 There is less crap in their food.
 The winters are brutal but they still manage.
 There is a big emphasis on family and living in balance, shops are closed on Sunday's for this reason.
 Life in general is a bit less stressful here; they work less hours.
 They pay very well for the right jobs, but expect your monthly pay to have health insurance, insurance for the sake of insurance and church tax deducted unless you decide to opt out.
 (Cue the days of bureaucracy because they're 'at lunch') and be prepared to pay your own taxes.